Renovating a dark log cabin and transforming it into “the beach chalet”

 Knowing that we wouldn’t be keeping the home down the road, we needed to make it liveable in the short term without breaking the bank.
 First order of business was ripping up the forty year old carpet and spraying every wall, except the log ones, white.
 This included the ceiling and painting out the trim.
 We did the unthinkable by painting over lovely cedar planks but we had to in order to brighten up the house.
 Otherwise we’d both actually become depressed by how dark it was.
 It doesn’t help that the house faces north east and that all the southwest facing windows are in a bedroom, bathroom and mudroom, not shedding any light into the main living area.

 We updated the bathrooms with water saving toilets, new vanities and baseboard heaters.
 We did keep the original bathtubs and surrounds.
-The main floor’s was in decent shape.
+The main floor’s bathtub and surround was in decent shape.
 The upstairs bathtub was a different story though.
 The colour of the tub is so out of date that it’s actually back in style!
 I just saw one in a magazine this colour.

 Throughout the house, there’s been a dramatic improvement, even though it was mostly just paint and flooring.
 Keeping the furnishings light has also contributed to the new beachy vibe.